 Segmented Key Cache

-An interesting feature that MariaDB supports is that of virtual columns.
+Another interesting feature of MariaDB is that it supports virtual columns.
 These columns are capable of performing the calculations at the database level.
-This is extremely useful when many applications are accessing the same column and so, there is no need to write the calculation in each application – the database can do that for you.
+This is extremely useful when many applications are accessing the same column so there is no need to write the calculation in each application.
 This feature isn’t available in MySQL.

 Parallel Execution of Queries

-One of the recent versions of MariaDB – 10.0 allows for parallel execution of several queries.
-The idea is that some queries from the Master can be replicated in the slave and can, therefore, be executed in parallel.
+MariaDB v10.0 and above allows for parallel execution of several queries.
+The idea is that some queries from the master can be replicated in the slave and can therefore be executed in parallel.
 This parallelism in query execution certainly provides MariaDB an edge over MySQL.